KNeugent/KNeugent.github.io/_posts/2021-07-01-UWDissAward.md

 ---
 layout: post
 title: University of Washington Distinguished Dissertation Award for STEM
 date: 2021-07-01
+cover-img: /assets/img/graduationUW.jpg
-share-img: /assets/img/Thesis.jpg
+share-img: /assets/img/graduationUW.jpg
 tags: [astronomy, graduate school]
 ---

+I'm thrilled to announce that I was awarded the University of Washington's Distinguished Dissertation Award for Mathematics, Physical Sciences, & Engineering!
+Thanks so much to my advisor, Emily Levesque, and the UW astronomy department for the nomination.

 ![Thesis](/assets/img/Thesis.jpg)

 _Me posing with my printed copy of my dissertation._

-I'm thrilled to announce that I was awarded the University of Washington's Distinguished Dissertation Award for Mathematics, Physical Sciences, & Engineering!
-Thanks so much to my advisor, Emily Levesque, and the UW astronomy department for the nomination.

 As part of the nomination process, I wrote a 2 page summary of my research for a science-inclined general audience.
 Here is a pretty good overview of what I worked on these past 4 years: